huma-engineering/huma-docs/data-collection/clinician-portal/managing-patients/billing-and-reimbursement.md

 Billing information can be exported in an aggregated report in order to provide a statement for the purpose of billing or reimbursement.

-From the patient list menu, select Export data.
+From the patient list menu, select **Export data**.
 Then, in the export window, select the patient or patients you would like to export the data for.
 If selecting **All patients**, remember that this only includes those patients who have been onboarded for billing.

 Under the selected activities, questionnaires and notes, make sure **Billing status** is checked along with any clinical data you would like to export.
 Choose the type of file you want to download and click **Export ZIP file**.